JamesTKhan/gdx-recast/README.md

 GWT is supported by using a forked version of recast4j, [gwt-recast](https://github.com/antzGames/gwt-recast4j) which has been modified to work with GWT.

+NOTE: This library is still in development.
+API changes may occur at any time.

 ## Usage

 ### Generating a NavMesh